BillyFrcs/Programming/README.md

 # Object Oriented Programming C++ / CPP.

-Basics to experts high level Object Oriented Programming (OOP) with C++, coding to solve problem and solution data structures and algorithms and create simple to advanced console program.
+Basics to advanced high level Object Oriented Programming (OOP) with C++, learn coding to solve problems and solution.

+Implementation data structures and algorithms, and Create program with logic and concepts in C++.

-### This repository are also contains about project.
+### This repository contains about projects.
 > * Calculator apps.
 > * Create read update delete (CRUD).
 > * Number system converted.